 Saratoga CLO was initially refinanced in October 2013 and its reinvestment period ended in October 2016.
 On November 15, 2016, we completed the second refinancing of the Saratoga CLO.
 The Saratoga CLO refinancing, among other things, extended its reinvestment period to October 2018, and extended its legal maturity date to October 2025.
 Following the refinancing, the Saratoga CLO portfolio remained at the same size and with a similar capital structure of approximately \$300 million in aggregate principal amount of predominantly senior secured first lien term loans.
 In addition to refinancing its liabilities, we also purchased \$4.5 million in aggregate principal amount of the Class F notes tranche of the Saratoga CLO at par, with a coupon of 8.5%.
+The Class F tranche is the eighth tranche in the capital structure of Saratoga CLO and is subordinated to the other debt classes of Saratoga CLO.
+The Class F tranche is only senior to the subordinated notes, which is effectively the equity position in Saratoga CLO.
+As a result, the other tranches of debt in Saratoga CLO rank ahead of the \$4.5 million Class F tranche and ahead of the aggregate principal amount of our position in the subordinated notes, which as of November 30, 2016 had a fair value of \$4.3 million, with respect to priority of payments in the event of a default or a liquidation.
 After the reinvestment period ends in October 2018, the Company will consider refinancing the Saratoga CLO, subject to market conditions.
 A refinancing transaction entails finding existing and new investors that are willing to provide debt financing to Saratoga CLO on terms that are acceptable to it and in an amount sufficient to allow it to repay all of its existing debt holders.
 If Saratoga CLO is unable to refinance its indebtedness by October 2018, then Saratoga CLO will be required to use investment repayments by portfolio companies received thereafter to repay its outstanding indebtedness and ultimately liquidate Saratoga CLO.

 The terms of the subordinated notes of Saratoga CLO entitles the Company to the residual net interest income in Saratoga CLO, which are paid on a quarterly basis after payment of all expenses, assuming that the Saratoga CLO remains in compliance with its various debt and rating agency compliance tests.
 The Company's investment in the subordinated notes of Saratoga CLO can be sold or transferred at any time.
-The Company has held 100% of the subordinated notes of Saratoga CLO.
+The Company has held 100% of the subordinated notes of Saratoga CLO since the inception of Saratoga CLO.